rabbitmq/rabbitmq-website/site/jms-client.md

 RabbitMQ is not a JMS provider but includes [a plugin](https://github.com/rabbitmq/rabbitmq-server/tree/v3.9.x/deps/rabbitmq_jms_topic_exchange) needed to support the JMS Queue and Topic messaging models.
-JMS Client for RabbitMQ implements the JMS 1.1 specification on top of the [RabbitMQ Java client](./api-guide.html), thus allowing new and existing JMS applications to connect to RabbitMQ.
+JMS Client for RabbitMQ implements the JMS specification on top of the [RabbitMQ Java client](./api-guide.html), thus allowing new and existing JMS applications to connect to RabbitMQ.

+The library supports JMS 2.0 as of 2.7.0.

 The plugin and the JMS client are meant to work and be used together.